Ricky Ponting: Ashes regained and 10,000 ODI runs at 2007 World Cup

 Australia started its World Cup campaign with three group matches played at Warner Park, St Kitts.
 Ponting himself began successfully with an innings of 113 from 93 deliveries that included five sixes, as Australia were dominant in 203-run victory against Scotland.
 Despite scoring just 23 in the next match against the Netherlands, Australia still amassed 358 and proceeded to win by 229 runs.
 In their next match against South Africa, Australia amassed 377/6—their highest score in World Cups.
 Ponting also scored 91 from 91 balls, and became the seventh player to score 10,000 ODI runs.
 Despite South Africa being 160 without loss in the 21st over, they crumbled, losing 9 wickets for just 74 runs.

 A large crowd of over 10,000 fans welcome the Australian team on completing the first World Cup hat-trick – Martin Place, Sydney.

 Australia comfortably qualified for the Super Eights with their first match played at the new Sir Vivian Richards Stadium in Antigua.
 Ponting stated that he was not very impressed with the outfield labelling it "ridiculously sandy".

 The Australian captain was run out when on 35, with his team amassing 322 mainly thanks to 158 from Hayden.
-In a match spread out over two days, Australia comfortably defeated the home side by 103 runs.
+In a match spread out over two days, Australia comfortably defeated the home team by 103 runs.
 In their next match, Australia come up against lowly Bangladesh in another rain interrupted affair.
-This time the match was shortened to 22 overs a side.
+This time the match was shortened to 22 overs per side.
 In the end Australia won by 10 wickets with Ponting not getting a chance to bat.
 In their next match against England, again in Antigua, Ponting scored a half-century, guiding Australia to a seven-wicket victory.

 After not getting a bat in Australia's rout of Ireland in Barbados, Ponting steered Australia to victory in their next match against Sri Lanka in Grenada, with 66 not out.
 Grenada was again the venue for Australia's final super eights match, this time against New Zealand.
 Again amongst the runs, Ponting produced a fluent 66 that included seven boundaries, with his team wrapping up their biggest victory of the tournament.
 With his men now firm favourites for the tournament, they again came up against South Africa in the semi-final.
 South Africa, who were reeling at 27/5, ended up setting Australia 150 to win.
 Although Ponting scored 22, Australia easily dispatched South Africa by 7 wickets.
 He was named as captain of the 'Team of the Tournament' by ESPNcricinfo.